Comprehensive Buyers Guide

 Markets are markets.
 And like all markets they go up, there may be periods of no growth and at times they go down.
 Real Estate is a long-term investment.
 Seeing value in what you buy is the ultimate yard stick for any purchase.
 Like the saying goes.

 Value is in the eye of the beholder

-Before you transact It is important to identify the reasons you are in the property market.
+Before you transact it is important to identify the reasons you are in the property market.
 The following process is a great guide

 - Are you an investor looking to make a solid return over a time?
 Are you investing for yield or capital growth?
 Are you looking to buy your first home?
 Or are you wanting to purchase your family home?

 - Once you answered these questions, you should start doing some research.
 Prepare a shortlist of particular suburbs that suit your lifestyle and facilities that you require.
 Find out general property prices in the area and those that match your own financial circumstance.
 Find out how much time it will take for you to commute to work, where the local coffee shop is and the school catchment areas.
-As an investment look for suburb gentrification, future Government infrastructure investment or the capital growth of adjoining suburb as an indicator of future capital growth.
+As an investment look for suburb gentrification, future Government infrastructure investment or the capital growth of an adjoining suburb as an indicator of future capital growth.
 Vacancy rates are also a good yard stick for elasticity of rental increases for the future.